-StatMatch is an add-on package for the R environment that functions for data integration through statistical matching and, as a by-product, the opportunity to impute the missing values in the data set.
+StatMatch is an add-on package for the R environment to carry out data integration through statistical matching and, as a by-product, to impute missing values in a data set.

 The package contains functions that implement methods of matching and functions to support matching (calculation of the distances, etc.).
 There are three functions dedicated to the application of nonparametric methods of matching at the micro level:

 - NND.hotdeck: mimimum distance donor selection; implements many distance functions; allows the definition of donation classes.
 It is possible to introduce a constraint for avoiding the selection of a donor more than once (constrained matching).

 - RNDwNND.hotdeck: random selection of the donor in fixed or “moving” classes.
 In the latter case, it is possible to select at random a donor among the k closest ones; random choice of a donor among those with a distance less than a given threshold, etc. The selection of the donor can be done with probability proportional to a weighing variable.
 Different distance functions are implemented.

 - rankNND.hotdeck: select the donor closer based on the distance between the percentiles of the empirical cumulative distribution of a continuous variable available in both the data set.
 In estimating the empirical cumulative distribution it is possible to account for different weights assigned to units.
 The empirical cumulative distribution may be estimated in given classes of units.

 These functions can be used to impute the missing values in a data set through the corresponding hot-deck methods.

 There is only one function mixed.mtc that allows to implement methods of matching in parametric macro or mixed framework.
 The function assumes that the variables X, Y and Z are distributed according to a multivariate normal distribution.
 The estimation of the parameters can be done via the maximum likelihood method or by applying a method based on sample estimates of the parameters of interest (means and variances).